 Sauna facilities in Japan usually package several services into one deal.
 For example, the typical sauna might include oil massage, foot and hand massage, and a full rubdown.

 When you arrive, you are expected to remove your shoes and store them in a pay locker room.
 An attendant will provide a robe, washcloth and other supplies.
-Private rooms tend to be expensive, while “mix rooms” are where the action is.
+Some saunas offer private rooms, which are more expensive and designed for complete relaxation.
+Others offer shared or “mixed” rooms, which are social spaces where guests can unwind together.

 Now that you know the basic etiquette of the sauna in Japan, hopefully you will be more comfortable if you choose to try one of these facilities out during your next visit.